Miami Public Relations Firm.

 If you are considering d a new website or giving your existing website a re-fresh contact the Miami Website Creation Advisors with BoardroomPR.
 The consultation is free and the advice can be priceless.

 # 2. Planning: Sitemap and Wireframe Creation

-At this stage of the website development cycle, the developer creates the data that allow a customer to judge how the entire site will look like.
+At this stage of the website development cycle, the developer creates the data that allows a customer to judge what the entire site will look like.

 Based on the information that was gathered together in the previous phase, the sitemap is created.
 Here is the sitemap of the XB Software website:

 The sitemap should describe the relations between the main areas of your website.
 Such representation could help understand how usable the final product will be.
 It can show you the “relationship” between the different pages of a website, so you can judge how easy it will be for the end-user to find the required information or service if he starts from the main page.
 The main reason behind the sitemap creation is to build a user-friendly and easy-to-navigate website.

 The sitemap allows you to understand what the inner structure of a website looks like but doesn’t describe the user interface.
 Sometimes, before you start to code or even work on a design, there’s a necessity to get approval from a customer that everything looks fine so you can begin the next phase of development.
 In this case, a wireframe or mock-up is created.
 A wireframe is a visual representation of the user interface that you’re going to create.
 But it doesn’t contain any design elements such as colors, logos, etc. Learn about Miami brand management services.

 It only describes the elements that will be added to the page and their location.
 It’s artless and cheap in production sketch.
 The other important thing is to select a technology stack – programming language, frameworks, CMS (Content Management System – such as Wordpess) that you’re going to use.